 On the ground, ICASU hosts Illinois’ research in relativity and in cosmology, supported through NSF and NASA-sponsored programs, in nuclear and in high-energy theory, supported through NSF and DOE-sponsored programs.
 Faculty members in ICASU collaborate closely with members of other institutes and centers on campus, such as the National Center for Supercomputing Applications, the Center for Astrophysical Surveys, the iSchool, and the Institute for Condensed Matter Theory.
 Through workshops and summer schools, ICASU acts as a focus of theoretical ideas that brings members of these different centers and institutes together to work on topics related to the fundamental physics of the universe.

-ICASU is an inclusive institute that seeks to advance our understanding in all areas of fundamental physics related to the cosmos.
-We invite you to learn more about the institute and to get involved in this unique exploration of our mysterious universe.
+ICASU is an inclusive center that seeks to advance our understanding in all areas of fundamental physics related to the cosmos.
+We invite you to learn more about the center and to get involved in this unique exploration of our mysterious universe.

 ICASU is governed by an executive committee that consists of leaders in the four pillars of science that ICASU aims to bring together (nuclear physics, high energy physics, relativity, and cosmology), as well as an external member from the College of Liberal Arts and Science.
 Currently, the composition of the executive committee is as follows:

 - Yonatan Kahn (high energy physics)

 - Helvi Witek (relativity)

 ICASU is governed by a set of bylaws that were passed in the Fall 2019.
 An External Advisory Board composed of scientific leaders advises the governing body on topics including science, growth, and inclusiveness.